-Wedding prelude music is what you would start playing as soon as the doors open.
+Wedding prelude music is what you would start playing as soon as guests arrive at your venue and the doors open.
 Classical works well for this, as does any kind of instrumental music.
 For our wedding prelude music we had our DJ play an entire CD of Django Reinhardt’s greatest hits.

 Whether you’re having a religious wedding ceremony or you just love the sound of the classics, these are all gorgeous choices for wedding processional songs.
 Just remember that if your ceremony is in a religious venue, you will want to clear your music choices with them ahead of time as some might have restrictions.